LeniLeGoff/CMM_Lib/README.md

-## IAGMM_Lib
+## CMM_Lib
-Incremental and Adaptative Gaussian Mixture Model Library is an implementation of a machine learning algorithms based on GMM.
-The algorithm learn incrementaly and adapt the number of components during the learning.
+Collaborative Mixture Models Library is an implementation of a machine learning algorithms based on GMM.
+The algorithm learn from data and adapt the number of components during the learning.
+CMM could be online or offline trained.

 # Dependencies :
 - Eigen 3